A content marketing planning tool to help marketers generate ideas for the most engaging content types for their audiences

 Credits - how we created our CMM

 We originally published this article in March 2012 when I worked with Dan Bosomworth who was our marketing director at the time.
-Dan, now at agency, First 10 had this graphic on a Post-It note in our office for months and we worked together and eventually published.
-At the time we were fans of Eloqua's Content Grid, which inspired this, although we thought it was a little too 'B2B' orientated, and their v2 is pretty complicated.
+Dan, now at agency First 10, had this graphic on a Post-It note in our office for months and we worked together and eventually published it!

 We thought it was a natural follow-on from our RACE inbound marketing funnel infographic.
 Today, a search for 'content marketing matrix' on Google shows it's been shared many times and prompted quite a few mashups based on the original idea, which is great to see.
 If you have found it useful, please spread the word by sharing it!